Ettayapuram: Demographics

 As of 2001 India census, Ettayapuram had a population of 12,800.
 Males constitute 48% of the population and females 52%.
 Ettayapuram has an average literacy rate of 69%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 61%.
 In Ettayapuram, 10% of the population is under 6 years of age.

 Economy

 People of Ettayapuram are primarily engaged in weaving, making matches and agriculture.
 Traditional weavers weave cotton yarn using handlooms.
 Small companies operate power looms and allied trades of preparing the thread for weaving and dyeing.
 The other major industry is the manufacture of match boxes, which includes manufacturing small boxes that contain matchsticks, preparing match sticks and loading them on to the matchboxes.
 The area of land under cultivation has fallen due to failing rains and relatively poor soil fertility.
 The soil type is black soil, which supports crops like kezhvaragu, cumbu, cholam, cotton and sunflower.
 Kanni breed of goats, a drought-resistant variety reared for its meat, is most common in this region.

 Transport

-Ettayapuram is connected to Madurai, Thoothukkudi, Rameshwaram and Tirunelveli by road.
+Ettayapuram is connected to Madurai, Thoothukkudi, Ramanathapuram, Rameshwaram, Tirunelveli, Kovilpatti, Sattur, Virudhunagar, Sivakasi, Sankarankovil, Aruppukottai, Vilathikulam by road.
 The nearest railway station is Kovilpatti, which is 15 km from Ettayapuram.
+The nearest airport is Thoothukudi Airport, which is 62 km from Ettayapuram.